Compensation phenomena for concentration effects via nonlinear elliptic estimates: New examples of div-quasiconcave integrands

 \section{New examples of div-quasiconcave integrands}

-The purpose of this section is to prove that appropriate powers of the integrands $\rho^*_k\colon \Gamma_k^*\to[0,+\infty)$, as defined in Section \ref{sec:cones}, are $\Div$-quasiconcave.
+The purpose of this section is to prove that appropriate powers of the integrands $\rho^*_k\colon \Gamma_k^*\to[0,+\infty)$, as defined in Section \ref{sec:cones}, are $\Div$-quasiconcave, see Appendix \ref{app:LlogL} for the precise definition.
 When $k=n$ we recover inequality \eqref{eq:serre_qc}, due to Serre \cite{Serre2018a,Serre2019}, and for $k\neq n$ we obtain new examples of \textit{compensated integrability} for divergence-free fields constrained to the cones $\Gamma_k^*$:

 \begin{theorem} Let $A\in L^1(\mathbb T^n,\Gamma_k^*)$ be such that $\Div A=0$.
 Then

 The inequality also holds for $\Div^2$-free fields.\\ Moreover, the inequality is sharp: in the class of smooth fields $A\in C^\infty(\T^n,\Gamma_k^*)$, equality is attained if and only if $A=\nabla F_k(S+\D^2 \varphi)$ for a periodic $\varphi\in C^\infty(\T^n)$ and $S\in\Gamma_k$ such that $S+\D^2\varphi\in\Gamma_k$. \end{theorem} The authors would like to thank D.~Serre for pointing out to us that such matrix fields achieve equality in Theorem \ref{thm:quasiconcavity}.